lbl1985/celltrack/README.txt

 1. change the i in main_class to play with different videos.
 2. If you install git (version control software), you will be able to read all of my developing logs. (details in: http://help.github.com/win-set-up-git/)
+3. home directory (.\) suppose to be where you put your code